-Applications should include a high-quality project abstract that summarizes the proposed project in 400 words or fewer.
+Applications should include a high quality project abstract that summarizes the proposed project in 400 words or less.
 Project abstracts should be:

-- Identify what category the applicant is applying for. - Written for a general public audience. - Submitted as a separate attachment with "Project Abstract" as part of its file name. - Single-spaced, using a standard 12-point font (such as Times New Roman) with 1-inch margins.
+- Written for a general public audience. - Submitted as a separate attachment with "Project Abstract" as part of its file name. - Single-spaced, using a standard 12-point font (such as Times New Roman) with 1-inch margins. - The abstract must include the names of the lead applicant and the partner applicant (law enforcement organization/associations, states, mental health organizations); a brief description of how the applicant plans to address the problem, and the amount of federal funding requested.